 Things to do in Hayle

-- Visit Hayle’s Oral History Centre, situated in the Old Brewery Offices, where you can become absorbed in tales told by true Hayle residents about life long ago in the town.
+- Visit Hayle’s Heritage Centre, situated in John Harvey House, where you can become absorbed in tales told by true Hayle residents about life long ago in the town.
 Take a look at the photographic display and anecdotes written by local people.

 - The Hayle Estuary Reserve incorporates Copperhouse Pool, built in 1788 which is bordered by the subtropical King George V Memorial Walk.
 Take a stroll here and see the astonishing display of flowers and plants.